hamishgibbs/lifegraph-take-1/README.md

       * click b for transcript pertaining to b
     * Train model to detect topic after a few labellings
   * Investigations through data
+  * Retelling of Greek and Roman stories (and comparison between)
+  * vis of entire graph
+  * models to extract facts
+  * Tag emails, chats, meeting minutes with "topics" and generate summaries about your information on specific topics

 ### Ideas